 CFCC Humanities and Fine Arts Center Cape Fear Stage 2016-17 Broadway Season – 42nd Street, February 1st and Rodgers & Hammerstein’s Cinderella, February 28-March 1st and Pippin, February 22 at 7:30 pm & April 8 at 2 pm.
 See all the exciting upcoming events at their website Cape Fear Stage.

 Opera House Theatre Company 2017 Season at Thalian Hall – Priscilla, Queen of the Desert, 3/1-5, 10-12 and Jesus Christ Superstar, June 7-11, 16-18, 23-25.
 See thalianhall.org or call 910-632-2285.

 Big Dawg Productions at Cape Fear Playhouse – 2017 Play Season: Crimes of the Heart, Feb.
 10-March 6.
 The Last Encampment, a Civil War drama, March 23-April 9.
 Over the Riuver and Through the Woods, April 27-May 14.
 Visit website here.

 Concerts @ Greenfield Lake Amphitheater – See website for band names and schedule. www.greenfieldlakeamphitheater.com

-Brooklyn Arts Center – 516 North 4th St. See www.brooklynartsnc.com for upcoming events and information.
+Brooklyn Arts Center – See www.brooklynartsnc.com for more upcoming events and information.

-3201 South 17th Street – Please visit their website or calendar for more details.
+3201 South 17th Street – Please visit their website for current exhibitions and more details.